balqui/degais/README.md

 developments towards the same functionality.
 Here, we gave up the insistence of subclassing `pygraphviz`'s `AGraph` classes to work our way on `td2dot`-style graphs.
-Tried `python3-gv` which works like a charm but only on Linux, then moved on to `https://github.com/xflr6/graphviz` much less comfortable to work with but supposed to fly on all systems.
+Tried `python3-gv` which works like a charm... but only on Linux, it seems!
+Then moved on to `https://github.com/xflr6/graphviz` which we found much less comfortable to work with, but is supposed to fly on all systems.